talesofai/comfyui-browser/README.md

 ## Notes

-- Your collections are stored in the `ComfyUI/custom_nodes/comfyui-browser/collections`.
+- Your 'Saves' are stored in the `ComfyUI/custom_nodes/comfyui-browser/collections`.

 ## TODO